-Growing up in Burnaby, BC, Chef Feenie first developed a curiosity for international cuisine over countless traditional family dinners at his Japanese neighbours’ home.
-This early experience was followed by a high school exchange program where he was first introduced to European chefs and techniques.
-At 20, Chef Feenie attended the Dubrulle Culinary Institute in Vancouver and upon graduating, became a sous-chef in some of Western Canada’s top restaurants, notably Le Crocodile and Cherry Stone Cove in Vancouver, and The Rim Rock Café in Whistler.
+Growing up in Burnaby, BC, Rob Feenie developed a curiosity for international cuisine at a young age, over traditional Japanese dinners at his neighbours’ home.
+He graduated from the Dubrulle Culinary Institute in Vancouver and began his career as a sous chef in Western Canada’s top restaurants, notably Le Crocodile and Cherry Stone Cove in Vancouver, and The Rim Rock Café in Whistler.

-While at Le Crocodile he began a series of work and educational trips, or stages, throughout Europe and North America, starting in Alsace with Chef Emile Jung at Au Crocodile and Chef Antoine Westermann at Le Buerehiesel, both Michelin three-star rated restaurants.
-In North America he worked with Chef Charlie Trotter, at Trotter's Restaurant in Chicago, and Chef Jean-Georges Vongerichten at Jean-Georges in New York.
+Early in his career, he trained with Chef Emile Jung at Au Crocodile and Chef Antoine Westermann at Le Buerehiesel, both Michelin three-star rated restaurants in Alsace.
+He also worked with Chef Charlie Trotter, at Trotter's Restaurant in Chicago, and Chef Jean-Georges Vongerichten at Jean-Georges in New York.

 Feenie went on to open his own restaurant, the internationally celebrated Lumière, in Vancouver, followed by Lumière Tasting Bar and Feenie's.
 In 2005 Feenie became the first Canadian to win on the popular television show Iron Chef America by defeating Chef Masaharu Morimoto.